- All racers must sign a waiver and release of liability form. Drivers under the age of 18 must be accompanied by a parent or legal guardian.

-- Minimum age requirement for racers 10 years old.
+- Minimum age requirement for racers is 10 years old.

-- Riders must weigh less than 300 pounds in order to safely fit in the kart.
+- Riders estimated weight limit is 300 pounds in order to safely fit in the kart.
 You must be able to buckle the seatbelt in order to race.
-Unfortunately we do not offer seatbelt extenders.
+We do not offer seatbelt extenders for safety reasons.

 - All new racers must watch the safety video before racing.
 If you have any questions about the safety video, please ask a track official.

-- Anyone under the influence of alcohol or drugs will not be allowed to race, no exceptions.
+- Anyone under the influence of alcohol and/or drugs will not be allowed to race, no exceptions.

 - Helmets must be worn while in the Kart.
 We will provide you with a helmet, head sock and optional neck protector.